Trust04zh/AbnormalWorkerMonitor/README.md

 A Palworld mod to monitor some abnormal cases for base camp pal workers.

+Blueprint version at [https://github.com/Trust04zh/AbnormalWorkerMonitor](https://github.com/Trust04zh/AbnormalWorkerMonitor_BP), which is compatible with ue4ss, but less configurable and powerful.

 Current features:

 - teleport pal worker with abnormal spawn point to its base camp on mod load.